open-education-hub/essentials-security/system-exploration/README.md

 Or what if we intentionally wanted to find all files ending in `.log`, for instance?

 For this, we need to use the concept of **globbing**.
-This mechanism defines a set of special characters that are interpreted differenttly than regular ASCII text.
+This mechanism defines a set of special characters that are interpreted differently than regular ASCII text.

 #### `*`: 0 or more characters